 It doesn’t mean you have to link every page from homepage but a good website structure is where all the pages are accessible within maximum 2/3 clicks, so if someone wants to go to your product page, they only have to go to homepage, then category and then product page which is two clicks away from your home page.

-Website navigation should act like a sitemap, so users can easily navigate to all the pages.
+Website navigation should act as a sitemap, so users can easily navigate to all the pages.
 Try to have navigation on the top or left pane as search engines read web pages from top to bottom in order of code.

-See how Neil Patel defines the structure in his seo guide
+See how Neil Patel defines the structure in his SEO guide

 Content and Keywords Distribution

 The content on the website should be unique and ideally, it should be able to convert.
 The best way to organize the content is to make a list of pages you would like to get ranked in search engines and distribute a group of keywords to every page.